8 Must have Mechanical Engineering competition books( RRB SSE, JE, SSC JE, PSU)

 You don’t need to complete the whole book.
 Infact, only 20% of the book, that is only the OBJECTIVE QUESTION BANK section is all you need to study.

-I was so much scared with its size that I had taken out that particular section leaving the rest book.
+I was so much scared of its size that I had taken out that particular section leaving the rest book.

-The book contains as much as objective questions that can be derived from each chapters of ME, like TOM, SOM, MD, IC engine etc.
+The book contains as many objective questions that can be derived from each chapter of ME, like TOM, SOM, MD, IC engine etc.

 Exams like SSE JE, RRB, SAIL and some other PSUs especially SSC JE directly copies questions from this book.